Miss Iowa USA

 While Iowa has not been greatly successful in the past four decades, they were one of the most consistent states in the first decade of the pageant's existence.
-The second Miss USA to win the Miss Universe Crown was Carol Morris of Iowa in 1956.
-The most recent placement was Baylee Drezek in 2019, placing Top 15.
+In 1956, Carol Morris became the second Miss USA to win the Miss Universe crown.
+The most recent placement was McKenzie Ariana Kerry in 2024, placing Top 20.

 Jamie Solinger, Miss Teen USA 1992 and Miss Iowa USA 1998, crowned her sister Jaclyn Solinger as Miss Iowa USA 1999.

-The current titleholder is Randi Estabrook of Mitchellville and was crowned on May 21, 2022 at Des Moines Marriott Downtown in Des Moines.
-She represented Iowa for the title of Miss USA 2022.
+The current titleholder is Hayley Buettell of Mediapolis, who was crowned on August 10, 2025 at The Franklin Center in Des Moines.
+She represented Iowa at Miss USA 2025.